JinxedUp/beehive/README.md

 **beehive** is a selfbot library made from the ground up to copy discord.py while being the safest option offers more safety than all of the other python selfbot libraries.

-v0.10 coming soon, expect it to have basic things such as command and event handling and some other things. each update will have more and more features until v1 which will also be released on pypi.
+v0.10 out now!
+this version is kinda glitchy and has some broken code in it that im not willing to fix and upgrade for now.

+## future updates
+i have lost motivation and ambition to continue this project but maybe ill continue fixing and adding new things to this to trully replace discord.py and other python selfbot libraries. until then, feel free to fork this repo then make pull requests if thats what you would like. the entirety of this project can be used in any way you want due to the [license](./LICENSE)

 ## Features

-- Easy-to-use **command** and **event** handling (coming soon in v0.10)
+- Easy-to-use **command** and **event** handling (already added in v0.10)
 - Built with **safety** and **efficiency** in mind
 - Full compatibility with **selfbots** on Discord
 - Better **performance** than on other libraries